Greek Antitrust Law (L.3959/11) is based upon European legislation.

 - full immunity from fines, in case the undertaking is the first to submit evidence for a cartel that the HCC did not have, at the time of submission, sufficient evidence to carry out an investigation or find out the infringement; and

-- reduction of fines, in case the undertaking provides the HCC with evidence of the alleged infringement, which represent a ‘significant added value’ when compared with other information already possessed by the HCC.
+- reduction of fines, in case the undertaking provides the HCC with evidence of the alleged infringement, which represent a ‘significant added value’ when compared to other information already possessed by the HCC.

 The undertaking must also: